 14-18 NOW was the UK’s arts programme for the First World War centenary.
 Working with arts and heritage partners all across the UK, we commissioned new artworks from 420 contemporary artists, musicians, film makers, designers and performers, inspired by the period 1914-18.

-Projects include Danny Boyle’s Pages of the Sea, Peter Jackson’s They Shall Not Grow Old, Wave and Weeping Window by artist Paul Cummins and designer Tom Piper, Jeremy Deller’s We’re here because we’re here, PROCESSIONS and Lights Out.
+- Projects include Danny Boyle’s Pages of the Sea, Peter Jackson’s They Shall Not Grow Old, Wave and Weeping Window by artist Paul Cummins and designer Tom Piper, Jeremy Deller’s We’re here because we’re here, PROCESSIONS and LIGHTS OUT.

 - Our programme of events have set a new benchmark for the arts and heritage sectors in commemorating national moments both in the UK and internationally

 - Experiencing a 14-18 NOW project has demonstrably increased the UK public’s sense of relevance of the First World War

 - We’re here because we’re here on 1 July 2016 raised the bar for cultural programming and has become a leading model for large-scale artist-led commemoration in the UK and internationally